Regulation

 Children and Teens’ Online Privacy Protection Act (COPPA 2.0)

-COPPA 2.0, an updated version of the Children's Online Privacy Protection Act, is a legislative proposal designed to enhance the privacy and protection of minors in the digital age.
-This updated act extends protections to include not only children under 13 but also teenagers up to their 17th birthday.
+COPPA 2.0, an updated version of the Children’s Online Privacy Protection Act, is a legislative proposal designed to enhance the privacy and protection of minors in the digital age.
+This updated act extends protections to include not only children under 13 but also teenagers up to their 17th birthday, forming a comprehensive overview of COPPA 2.0 and KOSA’s overall impact.

 This measure prevents online companies from collecting personal data from this age group without verifiable parental consent and bans targeted advertising toward teens.
 Furthermore, it grants young users the right to have their personal information deleted, empowering them to better control their online presence and privacy and thereby, helping to create a safer and more secure online environment for children and teens.